 The points style displays a small symbol at each point.
 The command set pointsize may be used to change the default size of all points.
-The point type defaults to that of the linetype.
+The point type defaults to that of the corresponding linetype.
 See linetypes (p.
-56).
-If no using spec is found in the plot command, input data columns are interpreted implicitly in the order x y pointsize pointtype color as described below.
+57).
+Alternatively the plot command can specify a specific point type or size.
+The most flexible alternative is to specify pointtype variable or pointsize variable in the plot command and provide the corresponding per-datum point properties in additional columns of the using specifier.
+In this case, input data columns are interpreted implicitly in the order x y pointsize pointtype color (see pointtype variable (p.
+95) below).

 The first 8 point types are shared by all terminals.
 Individual terminals may provide a much larger number of distinct point types.
 Use the test command to show what is provided by the current terminal settings.
+See also pointtype symbols (p.
+94) below.

 Alternatively any single printable character may be given instead of a numerical point type, as in the example below.
 You may use any unicode character as the pointtype (assumes utf8 support).
 See escape sequences (p.
-35).
+36).
 Longer strings may be plotted using plot style labels rather than points.

 '''

-plot f(x) with points pt "#" plot d(x) with points pt "\U+2299"
+plot f(x) with points pt "#" plot d(x) with points pt "\U+2299" plot f(x) using 1:2:3 with points pointtype 6 pointsize variable

 '''